Are Your Contact Lenses Causing Dry Eye?

 - Until you find a better solution, do not wear contact lenses for extended periods.
 If you suffer from dry eyes, it is best that you only wear them for a few hours and on special occasions, such as for an outing or to play sports.
 Avoid wearing contact lenses when watching TV or working at your computer, as these place a strain on your eyes.

 - Make sure to dispose of lenses every day, fortnightly or monthly, depending on what your eye doctor recommends.
 Your contact lens containers should also be changed every few weeks to prevent any germ build-up.

 - Avoid wearing contact lenses when ill with a cold or the flu, as there is an increased risk of transferring germs into the eyes.
 Remove contact lenses if you have an eye infection like conjunctivitis (or pink eye), as germs can build up extremely well underneath them.

 If you wear contact lenses and struggle with dry eyes, ask your Regional Eye Center eye doctor about scleral lenses.
 Dr. Valerie Moates will patiently assess and explain your condition to you, and will provide solutions and treatments for optimal visual clarity and comfort.
 Fortunately, there’s a vast array of contact lens types and brands available, so those who fear that they may have to discontinue contact lens wear altogether need not worry.

-Call the Regional Eye Center today to schedule your consultation.Our practice serves patients from Americus, Leesburg, Montezuma, and Albany, Georgia and surrounding communities.
+Call the Regional Eye Center today to schedule your consultation.Our practice serves patients from Americus, Leesburg, Albany, and , Georgia and surrounding communities.